Stories

 What’s the number one reason to learn about Indigenous history and cultures?

-Like Carmen, he works closely with Indigenous communities on behalf of FortisBC to make sure the work done in their communities meets their expectations and provides opportunities for their members.
+Bruce works closely with Indigenous communities on behalf of FortisBC to make sure the work done in their communities meets their expectations and provides opportunities for their members.
 He’s worked in this field for 30 years and was instrumental in developing FortisBC’s Statement of Indigenous Principles.
-He’s pleased with the progress in recent years but sees much more needs to be done.
+He’s pleased with the progress in recent years but sees that much more needs to be done.

 “But don’t let any of the issues cloud your enjoyment; it’s a wonderful rich history.”